top of page

 Step 1: Define Clear Objectives

+Start with the problem.
 Start with specific, measurable goals aligned with your business strategy.
 Whether it’s reducing project turnaround time or improving employee engagement, clarity drives focus.

 Step 2: Engage Stakeholders Early